Tuberculosis in Indigenous communities

 TB resources

-These resources can help you raise awareness and understanding about TB and how to prevent the spread of TB.
+These resources can help raise awareness and understanding about TB and how to prevent the spread of TB.

 TB is curable.